11 Tips on How to Avoid Contractor Fraud

 Most legitimate contractors offer no charge for an estimate, but as always, be wary.

-What to do: During the inspection, be extra attentive to their assessment.
+What to do: During the inspection, be extra attentive to the contractor’s assessment.
 And it’s always a good idea to get more than one estimate.
 Some contractors will even go so far as to target the elderly and perform inspections in places of their homes where they can’t easily access, like crawl spaces.
-This is an easy way for a contractor to get away with fraud and taking someone’s money.
+This is an easy way for a contractor to get away with fraud and scamming someone out of money.

 There are contractors out there who follow storm events from state to state, looking for easy targets.
 Hiring an out-of-state contractor can be problematic for a couple of reasons: First, if they did careless work or didn’t complete the job at all, but still took your money, they’ll be difficult to track down.
 Second, even if it’s a legitimate company, if an issue pops up later, you might have a difficult time getting them to come make corrections to the work.